Python Code Does Not Have to Be Slow!

 I hear you.

-It's a rapid-paced, 7-part ebook to get you started and get you good at using the
+It's a fast-paced, 7-part ebook to get you started and get you good at using the multiprocessing module, super fast.

-Each of the 7 lessons was carefully designed to teach one critical aspect of the threading module, with explanations, code snippets and worked examples.
+Each of the 7 lessons was carefully designed to teach one critical aspect of the multiprocessing module, with explanations, code snippets and worked examples.